aliyaus/react-nodejs-jwt/README.md

 * using a middleware function to allow access to backend routes ONLY if valid session cookie is present

 # important
-you will need to run both auth-frontend & server for this application to work correctly.
+you will need to run both auth-frontend & server projects for this application to work correctly.